 |the most delicious teardrop trailer of them all|

 My brother, Kevin, and I had a fun trip to the Adirondacks to check out the east coast gathering of teardrop trailers.
 They are even cuter in person.
-I kind of wanted to swallow one whole.
+I wanted to swallow one whole.
 Unfortunately they might be a little too tiny for my two-month winter vacation home on wheels.
 So the research continues: cargo trailer conversions, vintage "canned ham" trailers, vanagons...

 A couple days after our trip, I was sitting on the couch in Kevin and Rebecca's (sister-in-law) house in Maine, giddy (not a word I apply to myself very often) about plans for my yet to be determined travel trailer.
 And generally feeling happier than I've felt in a long time.
 For no clear reason, when I stood up from the couch my back went out.
 Little did I know in that painful, miserable moment, the universe was about to grant me a glimpse of just how much my relationship to self is shifting.

 I was consumed with discomfort, but even more intense than the physical distress was the emotional fear.
 A little backstory (pun intended): In 2006, I herniated a disc in my back.
 And for the next two, interminable years I experienced frequent episodes of awful back, leg, and foot pain.
 The pain was especially hard to manage since I can't take ibuprofen and my body rejects harder-core drugs like morphine derivatives.
 (Thank god for nerve block injections - they were the only thing that made a difference.
 I highly recommend them for those who've exhausted all other pain relief options.)

 So when my back broke down in Kevin and Rebecca's living room, I was terrified that I'd just been sentenced to another two years of debilitating pain.
 Just when I'd decided that it's time to reclaim my life, health struggles be damned.
 But when I'd damned the struggles I had not included back pain in the inventory.
 That's a whole other ball game.

 |Kevin next to one of the most adorable "canned ham" trailers we met|